morgana-x/p5r.multiplayer/README.md

 + Improve Reliable packet system
 + Ensure synced animations end nicely by playing their end animation(?)
 + Some form of player verification (Steam perhaps)
++ Add commands to server
++ Transition away from using flowscript calls
 ## Current setup
 + Run the built server executable
 + launch P5R instances via Reloaded-II with the P5R multiplayer mod enabled.
 Which connect to the server